Emetophobe/detect_version/README.md

 Can detect most API changes between Python 3.0 and Python 3.11 (with preliminary support for Python 3.12).
 This includes new modules, constants, functions, and exceptions.
 New features are also checked such as async/await in 3.5, fstrings in 3.6, and structural pattern matching in 3.10.

-Uses the built-in ast module to parse Python scripts.

-Things that are checked:
+Things that are currently checked:

-* Several hundred module additions between Python 3.0 and Python 3.12.
-This includes new modules, constants, functions, and exceptions (I probably missed a few)
+* Changes to built-in functions, exceptions, and modules.
+This includes all of the built-in modules between Python 3.0 and 3.11
-* multiple context managers in Python 3.1
+* Multiple context managers in Python 3.1
-* unicode literals in Python 3.3
 * "yield from" statements in Python 3.3
-* type hinting with the typing module in Python 3.5
+* Unicode literals in Python 3.3 (this is an u"example")
-* async functionality with the asyncio module in Python 3.4 and async/await in Python 3.5
+* Async programming (coroutines) with the asyncio module in Python 3.4 and async/await keywords in Python 3.7
+* Formatted strings (fstrings) in Python 3.6
-* structural pattern matching (match statement) in Python 3.10
+* Structural pattern matching (match statement) in Python 3.10

-Things that currently are not checked:
+Things that are not checked:

-* Class method changes.
+* Class methods and attribute changes.
 For example the `str` class added the `format_map()` method in Python 3.2 and the `case_fold()` method in Python 3.3.
-There have been hundreds (or thousands?) of method changes to the built-in classes over the years, doing that type of code analysis would be non-trivial.
-This may change in the future if I figure it out.

-* Module deprecations or removals (this may be a future feature as well)
+THis would require some deep code analysis and it's not currently possible with the ast library.

+Example output:

+    ```
+    $ python detect_version.py detect_version.py
+    detect_version.py: requires 3.6
+      argparse requires 3.2
+      ast.Constant requires 3.6
+      fstring requires Python 3.6
+      os.PathLike requires 3.6
+    ```

 ### Requirements: